Note: Ready-made decals are also available the Chaos Cosmos!

 The Corona Decal object allows you to combine its bump or displacement with the underlying surface or to replace them completely.

-If your Corona Decal's material uses a shader or texture map to represent bump, then the Corona Decal will automatically mix the underlying surface's bump with the one from the material of the Corona Decal:
+If your Corona Decal's material uses a shader or texture map to represent bump, then you can decide whether it's being mixed with the underlying surface's bump, replaced at all, or if the decal's bump is being discarded at all:

 The base surface has its own bump.
 No decal yet.